Genusbiz/docs/users/analyze-report-and-discover/report/export-or-distribute-a-report.md

 ## Distribute a Report

  Distribution is the act of scattering or spreading out.
-Genus App Platform allows you to distribute reports by making or spreading out copies for a selection of data filter objects.
+Genus Apps allows you to distribute reports by making or spreading out copies for a selection of data filter objects.

 The copies may be printed, saved as files or sent to mail recipients.